sswietoniowski/learning-mssql/pluralsight/10_sql_server_replacing_profiler_with_extended_events/README.md

 ### Introduction and Target Basics

+Targets are event consumers.

+Receive either a single event or a buffer full of events.

+Target type:

+- basic,
+- aggregate.

+Target timing:

+- synchronous,
+- asynchronous.

 ### Event Dispatching and Revisiting the Big Picture

+Event dispatching:

+- memory buffer becomes full,
+- event data in the buffer exceeds the event session's `MAX_DISPATCH_LATENCY` configuration option.

 ### Event File, Event Counter, and Histogram Targets

+Event file target:

+- event data is saved to a file on disk,
+- the file can be read in the UI in SQL Server 2012+.

+Event counter target:

+- counts the number of events that fired,
+- useful when initially setting up an event session or troubleshooting an unknown workload,
+- synchronous target that processes on the thread that fires the event.

+Histogram target:

+- collects event into "buckets" to provide additional analysis within event frequency,
+- you can only "bucket" on one field,
+- buckets (slots) should be specified with enough room to accommodate all potential values.

 ### Tracking Database File Growth Using the Histogram Target

+Showed during demo.

 ### Event Pairing and Ring Buffer Targets

+Event pairing target:

+- captures only unmatched events,
+- it is essential to select the proper criteria for matching, otherwise your data will not be valid:
+- use `TRACK_CAUSALITY` and the event_file or ring_buffer target to troubleshoot.

 ### Using the Ring Buffer Target

+Ring buffer target:

+- in-memory target that does FIFO collection,
+- data is materialized as XML when it's queried via `sys.dm_xe_session_targets`:
+  - DMV limitations may result in unreadable XML.

+Showed during demo.

 ## 5. Avoiding Performance Issues with Extended Events